 Why is plywood used in roofing?

-In roofing, plywood is often selected due to its strength.
+A close-up of plywood board from the corner.Plywood is very strong, which is why it is excellent for roofing.
 Although the roof structure takes the majority of the weight, plywood needs to be able to support the rest of the roofing system.
 It is formed from multiple layers of wood bonded together with glue, and the grains run in alternate directions through each layer, which ensures the board’s strength is evenly spread, makes the board resistant to shrinking or expansion and also reduces the likelihood of any splitting when nailed.

 Plywood is often used in roofing because it performs well when exposed to moisture over long periods.
 When plywood gets wet, it swells evenly across the plywood sheet, and then when it dries out it goes back to the normal sizing.
 The drying-out period is relatively short, which means that it doesn’t affect the roofing.
 In comparison, OSB board tends to swell along the edges and takes a lot longer to dry out, which can leave visible ridges along the edges of the boards (unless it is marine-grade OSB which has been manufactured for use on boats).